 Unfortunately, when you quit smoking, experiencing withdrawal symptoms is common.
-The side effects of quitting smoking can be diverse.
-Not everyone experiences the side-effects of withdrawal to the same degree.
+The side effects of quitting smoking can be diverse, and not everyone experiences the side effects of withdrawal to the same degree.
 This is because our bodies deal with the lack of nicotine and other chemicals in tobacco smoke in varying ways.

 Side Effects of Quitting Smoking

 - Cigarette cravings continue after quitting smoking.

 - After you stop smoking, you will still cough.